Her Campus Logo Her Campus Logo

 The tone people have when they ask me about the homeless community in Richmond is more often than not, judgemental.
 I observe people assuming the worst about homeless people in Richmond, and I wonder why everyone doesn’t remember the golden rule we were taught in elementary school.
 Why not put yourselves in their shoes, why not ask how their day is going, and why on earth ask me that question within 30 seconds of seeing me?
 What I’ve learned from these conversations is to tell the truth.
 I tell them how kind everyone is here, or how much fun I’m having living in the city.
 VCU has a big opening to be flooded with negativity from outside sources, but I just try to enjoy every day here and the time I spend with my new friends.

-Carson is a first-year student at Virginia Commonwealth University.
+Carson is a second-year student at Virginia Commonwealth University.
 She attended Thomas Dale High School's Specialty Center for the Arts with a focus in Theatre.
 She considers herself so lucky now to be apart of such an amazing group of journalists.
 She has adored writing and telling stories as long as she can remember, and VCU has been able to let her journalistic wings spread more than ever.